-CADTH identified the following key limitations with the sponsor's analysis: the comparator does not reflect Canadian clinical practice; post-relapse HSCT costs were inaccurately calculated; the market uptake of blinatumomab + SoC was likely underestimated in the pediatric population; the average annual percentage change in ALL incidence was likely overestimated; the methodology to model OS for pediatric population was inappropriate and associated with uncertainty; and use of relative dose intensity (RDI) to estimate actual drug costs is not appropriate.
-Based on the CADTH reanalysis, the 3-year budget impact of funding blinatumomab as part of consolidation therapy in adult and pediatric patients with Ph-negative CD19 positive B-cell ALL in the consolidation phase of multiphase chemotherapy in frontline setting to be \$102,505,910 (Year 1: \$31,603,539; Year 2: \$34,583,830; Year 3: \$36,318,540).
-For the adult and pediatric populations, the budget impact is estimated to be \$66,257,182 and \$36,248,727 over the 3-year time horizon, respectively.
+CDA-AMC identified the following key limitations with the sponsor's analysis: the comparator does not reflect Canadian clinical practice, postrelapse hematopoietic SCT costs were inaccurately calculated, the market uptake of blinatumomab plus SOC was likely underestimated in the pediatric population, the average annual percentage change in ALL incidence was likely overestimated, the methodology to model OS for the pediatric population was inappropriate and associated with uncertainty, and use of relative dose intensity to estimate actual drug costs is not appropriate.
+Based on the CDA-AMC reanalysis, the 3-year budget impact of funding blinatumomab as part of consolidation therapy in adult and pediatric patients with Ph-negative, CD19-positive B-cell ALL in the consolidation phase of multiphase chemotherapy in the front-line setting is 102,505,910 (year 1 = 31,603,539; year 2 = 34,583,830; year 3 = 36,318,540).
+For adult and pediatric populations, the budget impact to be 66,257,182 and 336,248,727 over the 3-year time horizon, respectively.